devonzuegel/octagon/README.md

 An application that venture capital firms can use to better manage their portfolios.

 # Useful commands
-## Running MongoDB
+## Running the Database with MongoDB
 The app will default to running through MongoLab, a cloud-based database service running on MongoDB.
-If you'd like to run the app on a local database rather than through MongoLab, follow the
+You may also run the app on a local database rather than through MongoLab.

-### Running the App on MongoLab
+### Running the Database on MongoLab
 1. Make sure that the link to the MongoLab database at `octogon/models/Company.js:12` is not commented out.
 It should look like this:
 <pre>
 var MONGO_URI = 'mongodb://heroku_app28713039:aa1jom2tna3p736qs2gglg2b2o@ds063899.mongolab.com:63899/heroku_app28713039'    ||    'mongodb://localhost/test';